 South Falls, like Multnomah Falls, has a lodge that is not a lodge anymore but has a café in it.

-Many of the waterfalls in this park have trails that go behind the falls, including this one.
+Many of the falls in this park have trails that go behind them, including this one.

 North Falls also has a trail that goes behind it.